Multi-Instance App And Web Launcher

-Parall creates independent shortcuts that launch macOS apps, files, folders, and command-line tools in separated spaces.
-Pin each shortcut to the Dock, give it its own icon and label, add an optional menu bar icon, and keep compatible app data separated without modifying system files or app bundles.
+Parall creates independent shortcuts that launch macOS apps, websites, files, folders, and command-line tools in separated spaces.
+Pin each shortcut to the Dock, give it its own icon and label, override its appearance to force Light or Dark mode regardless of system preferences, add an optional menu bar icon, and keep compatible app and web data separated without modifying system files or app bundles.

 Parall app icon

-Native app-like shortcuts Separate Dock icons, labels, data paths, environment, and menu bar behavior where supported.
+Native app-like shortcuts Separate Dock icons, labels, website storage, app data paths, environment, and menu bar behavior where supported.

 0 telemetry or background services